 So, how much content can you consume?

 Think about the consequences of overeating.
 There is a maximum amount that we can assimilate and digest at any given time without discomfort.
-In order to extract the optimal value from what we ingest, we need to be mindful about the quality, quantity, and frequency.
+To extract the optimal value from what we ingest, we need to be mindful of the quality, quantity, and frequency.
 Our mental system is very similar.